uber-archive/lint-trap/docs/eslint/global-strict.md

 This means that the globalstrict bug is actually impossible and should not be an error.

+Strict mode also causes modifications to objects frozen with `Object.freeze` to throw TypeErrors, which is desirable.

 [Official `global-strict` ESLint Rule Documentation][global-strict-docs]

 [global-strict-docs]: https://github.com/eslint/eslint/blob/master/docs/rules/global-strict.md